danzsmith53/tensorsets/README.md

 TensorSets are a [third party resource](http://kubernetes.io/docs/user-guide/thirdpartyresources/) to manage [Tensorflow](https://github.com/tensorflow) training clusters running in [Kubernetes](https://github.com/tensorflow).

+## What's new

+This is the initial release of the `tensorsets` repo.

+# Known issues

-Note, this is a duct-tape POC.
+This is a duct-tape POC.
 Using this in production will result in multiple RGEs.

 ## Walkthrough

 First we define our ThirdPartyResource.
-This declares a new Kubernetes object type called "TensorSets".
+This declares a new Kubernetes object type called `TensorSets`.

 ```
 kubectl create -f kubernetes/tensorset-tpr-v0.yaml